snowl/LoLEnhancementSuite/README.md

 * StoreRefresh

 Always getting those Session Expired messages in store?
 This patch allows you to refresh the store simply by reclicking the store button.

+* SecretsKeptOurAramsWasted

+Reveals the enemy team's champions in the ARAM queue.

+* SkinnyBots

+Gives a random skin to the bots in custom games.

+* TimeForAShowdown

+Enables custom showdown games on any map.